- Must visit

 Best time to book 70 days |

-Discover the best of Charlotte — top attractions, local food, transport tips, budget advice, and currency essentials.
-Plan your perfect Charlotte trip today.
+Discover the best of Charlotte, NC — top attractions, local food, transport tips, budget advice, and currency essentials.
+Plan your perfect Charlotte, NC trip today.

-Slow-smoked pork shoulder, usually chopped or pulled and dressed with a tangy vinegar-based sauce.
-It is a classic regional barbecue style widely loved around Charlotte.
+Slow-smoked chopped or pulled pork with a tangy vinegar sauce, a Carolina barbecue staple widely loved across Charlotte.

 The train connection between Washington, DC and Charlotte, NC is a convenient option for travelers looking to explore the East Coast.
 Operated by Amtrak, this route offers comfortable seating and scenic views along the way.
 With multiple departures daily, passengers can enjoy a smooth journey that spans approximately 7 hours and covers around 400 miles.
 Whether you're heading for business or leisure, taking the train provides an enjoyable alternative to flying or driving.